iBridges-for-iRODS/iBridges/docs/source/metadata.rst

 Metadata
 =========

 iRODS offers metadata as key, value, units triplets.
 The type is always string.
-Below we shoe how to create an `ibridges.Metadata` object from a dataobject or collection.
+Below we show how to create an `ibridges.Metadata` object from a dataobject or collection.

 The Metadata object
 --------------------

 .. code-block:: python

-	deom ibridges.interactive import interactive_auth
+	from ibridges.interactive import interactive_auth
 	from ibridges import Metadata
 	from ibridges import IrodsPath

     session = interactive_auth()
 	obj = IrodsPath(session, "~", "dataobj_name").dataobject
 	meta = Metadata(obj)

-With the object `meta` we can now access the metadata of the data object and manipulate the metadata.
+With the object `meta` we can now access and manipulate the metadata of the data object.

 Add, set and delete metadata
 ----------------------------